Scott Moss: Cincinnati Reds

 Moss signed with the Reds and made his professional debut with the Billings Mustangs of the Rookie Advanced Pioneer League, going 3–1 with a 2.35 ERA in ten starts.
-He spent 2017 with the Dayton Dragons of the Class A Midwest League, where he went 13–6 with a 3.45 ERA in 26 starts and was named an All-Star, and 2018 with the Daytona Tortugas of the Class A-Advanced Florida State League, pitching to a 15–4 record with a 3.68 ERA in 25 starts.
-He began 2019 with the Chattanooga Lookouts of the Class AA Texas League, earning All-Star honors.
+He spent 2017 with the Dayton Dragons of the Single–A Midwest League, where he went 13–6 with a 3.45 ERA in 26 starts and was named an All-Star, and 2018 with the Daytona Tortugas of the High–A Florida State League, pitching to a 15–4 record with a 3.68 ERA in 25 starts.
+He began 2019 with the Chattanooga Lookouts of the Double–A Texas League, earning All-Star honors.

 Cleveland Indians

 On July 31, 2019, the Reds traded Moss (along with Yasiel Puig) to the Cleveland Indians in a three-team trade in which the Indians also acquired Franmil Reyes, Logan Allen, and Victor Nova, the Reds acquired Trevor Bauer, and the Padres acquired Taylor Trammell.
-Following the trade, Moss was assigned to the Akron RubberDucks of the Class AA Eastern League.
-After two starts, he was promoted to the Columbus Clippers of the Class AAA International League.
+Following the trade, Moss was assigned to the Akron RubberDucks of the Double–A Eastern League.
+After two starts, he was promoted to the Columbus Clippers of the Triple–A International League.
 Over 26 total starts between Chattanooga, Akron, and Columbus, Moss went 10–6 with a 2.96 ERA, striking out 159 over 130 2/3 innings.

 Moss was added to the Indians 40–man roster following the 2019 season.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 For the 2021 season, he returned to Columbus, now members of the Triple-A East, but pitched only 20 1/3 innings due to a neck injury alongside other undisclosed injuries.
 He compiled a 7.08 ERA, 29 strikeouts, and 15 walks.
 Moss was designated for assignment by the newly named Cleveland Guardians on November 19, 2021.

 Philadelphia Phillies

 On November 23, 2021, Moss was claimed off waivers by the Philadelphia Phillies.
 Moss was designated for assignment by the Phillies on March 15, 2022, following the team’s signing of Brad Hand.
 He was sent outright to the Triple-A Lehigh Valley IronPigs the following day.
+In 6 games (5 starts) split between the High–A Jersey Shore Blue Claws, Single–A Clearwater Threshers, and rookie–level Florida Complex League Phillies, he accumulated a 7.71 ERA with 8 strikeouts in 11 2/3 innings pitched.
 He was released by the organization on August 8.

+Moss retired following the 2022 season as a result of injuries suffered during his career.
+He subsequently became a real estate agent in Florida.